isomerpages/moe-chijolotn/_parents-and-students/Information for Parents/Tok Tok.md

 ---
 <h4><strong>Tok Tok!
 Messaging System</strong></h4>

-To enhance our communication with parents/guardians, our school has implemented a new mobile platform based application (app) named Tok-Tok!
+To enhance our communication with parents/guardians, our school has implemented a mobile platform based application (app) named Tok-Tok!
 All parents are strongly encouraged to use this messaging system to communicate with our teachers.
 <ul>
 <li>Do download from Google Play Store or iTunes (this is a free App)</li>
 <li> FAQ on Tok-Tok! -&nbsp;<a href="https://www.tok-tok.me/faq.FAQ.html?pageId=FAQ" target="_blank" rel="noopener">Frequently Asked Questions</a></li>